vivekkj123/vivekkj-website/posts/from-gen-ai-challenge-to-IBMer.md

 The 45-minute interview included technical and HR questions, and despite the pressure of concurrent series exams, we maintained our composure.
 On September 18th, we received offers for a 6-month internship followed by full-time positions.
 Though bittersweet that only two of us were selected, we were grateful for the opportunity.

+Just think about it—being the #1 placement from your college and department, you have nothing to do but sit alone in the classroom while others prepare for their placements.
+There’s nothing prouder than that! :)

 After completing the onboarding process, I officially joined IBM ISL Kochi on January 27th, receiving my ID card and my workstation.

 ![](/images/Posts/from-gen-ai-challenge-to-IBMer/id-card-and-macbook.jpg)